This Is It (Melba Moore song): Critical reception

 Larry Flick from Billboard magazine wrote, "Vivacious and charming Minogue takes another stab at transferring her European success to the States with an earnest reading of a disco nugget made famous by Melba Moore.
 She skips and spins atop a throbbing beat foundation, swerving around a flurry of chirping background vocals, grand piano lines, and fluttering strings."
 Caroline Sullivan from The Guardian said in her review of the Get into You album, "Two seventies covers, Melba Moore's 'This Is It' and an authoritative take on the Jacksons' 'Show You the Way to Go', are the big moments, all clattering drum machines and Barry White-ish swooning strings."

 In his weekly UK chart commentary, James Masterton noted that Dannii's last UK Top 10 hit was her cover of "Jump to the Beat", adding that it "may bode well for this cover".
 A reviewer from Music & Media commented, "Little sister is wearing big sister's clothes, and they are tight fit for the first time with this cheerful pop/dance song".
 Alan Jones from Music Week gave the song three out of five, describing it as a "house-inflicted but otherwise faithful remake" and a "typically breezy Minogue single".
 He felt that "the chart is overloaded with disco-era remakes, so it's hard to see it matching Moore's number nine peak."

 Music video

 The music video for "This Is It" was filmed in Los Angeles and was directed by Willy Smax.
 It features Minogue and her then-boyfriend actor Julian McMahon on a beach.
-The dance routine in the video was choreographed by Minogue.
+The video was a Box Top on British music television channel The Box in January 1994.
+The dance routine was choreographed by Minogue.
 It also features an appearance from American actress Elise Neal, who later starred in the horror movie Scream 2 alongside Neve Campbell and the Lifetime made-for-television movie Aaliyah: The Princess of R&B in the role of Gladys Knight.
 It was listed in NME's "50 Worst Music Videos".
 The Australian sketch comedy series The Late Show parodied the music video in episode 14 of the show's second season; titled "Holy Shit," the parody featured Jane Kennedy as Minogue and Jason Stephens as McMahon.